Rawnly/simple/README.md

   $ sudo npm link
 ```

 # Usage

-Use `config` subcommand to setup enviroment.
+- Use `config` subcommand to setup enviroment.
+- USe `get config` subcommand to get configs.
+You can also use `get config.quality` to get quality or `get config.dest` to get destination.